Robustness of Constraint Automata for Description Logics with Concrete Domains: Conclusion

 \section{Conclusion}

 We have considered a class of concrete domains $\acdomain$ for which the consistency problem for $\ALCO(\acdomain)$ can be reduced to the nonemptiness problem for constraint automata parameterised by $\acdomain$, leading to the \exptime-membership of the consistency problem (Theorem~\ref{theorem-main}).
 This follows an automata-based approach, whose versatility allowed us to add ingredients such as inverse roles (while giving up nominals) and functional role names (Section~\ref{section-extensions}).
 Furthermore, we carefully examined the conditions on the concrete domain $\acdomain$ to get the \exptime upper bound.
 In particular, we have shown that the nonemptiness problem for constraint automata is in \exptime whenever $\acdomain$ satisfies the conditions (C1), (C2) and (C3.1) (Theorem~\ref{theorem-tgca}).
+Below, we present a schematic presentation of the reductions, the red conditions are those that allow the reductions, the blue ones are related to the computational complexity.

 On the downside, the relationships between the completion property, homomorphism $\omega$-compactness and the amalgamation property are still to be characterised.
 The decidability/complexity status of the logics $\ALCOI(\acdomain)$ is left open (also evoked in~\cite[Section~7]{Baaderetal25} for some extension).

 \cut{ The work can be continued in many ways.
 For instance, is it possible to get similar complexity results for a class of concrete domains that do not satisfy the condition (C1) with an automata-based approach?
 Typically, such a class may include $\triple{\Nat}{<}{=}$, $\triple{\Zed}{<}{=}$ or $\triple{\set{0,1}^*}{\prefix}{=}$.
 What about general results for concrete domains built over the string domain $\set{0,1}^*$? }